openkruise/openkruise.io/versioned_docs/version-v1.3/user-manuals/sidecarset.md

 #### Hot Upgrade

-The SidecarSet Controller breaks down the hot upgrade pgrocess of the sidecar container into three steps:
+The SidecarSet Controller breaks down the hot upgrade process of the sidecar container into three steps:
 1. Upgrade: upgrade the empty container to the new version of the sidecar container, such as envoy-2.Image = envoy:1.17.0
 2. Migration: the process completes the state migration of stateful container, which needs to be provided by the sidecar image developer.
 PostStartHook completes the migration of the above process.
 (**Note: PostStartHook must block during the migration, and exit when migration complete.**)